mbovel/relaxng-to-json-schema/README.md

 ## Demonstration

 A live playground can be found here: <https://mbovel.github.io/relaxng-to-json-schema/demo/playground.html>.
+It uses React Json Schema Form to display the UI.

 ## Usage